 “Nah,” Arthur says.
 “That was Pauly.
 He ain’t here.
 He ain’t gonna be guarding anybody for a while.”

-“Erm, Pauly’s an offensive lineman and I need him to guard Kissy in the next game.
+“Erm..., Pauly’s an offensive lineman and I need him to guard Kissy in the next game.
 So you didn’t do anything permanent to him, right?”

 Arthur gets an evil grin on his face.
 “Oh, yeah, he’ll be there.
 He might be limping a little, but he’ll be there.”